gubser/gubser.github.io/_posts/2019-01-29-bounded-async-cache.md

 Now there are only three interesting functions left to explore: `havingLockSetEntry`, `havingLockEnsureBound` and `havingLockUnsetEntry`.

 The functions `havingLockSetEntry` and `havingLockUnsetEntry` are just wrappers around `ConcurrentDictionary.AddOrUpdate` and `ConcurrentDictionary.TryRemove` in order to track the total count of cache entries.
 I added these because I thought it would [lock the whole dictionary](https://github.com/dotnet/corefx/issues/3357) but apparently [reads are unaffected](https://github.com/dotnet/corefx/blob/a10890f4ffe0fadf090c922578ba0e606ebdd16c/src/System.Collections.Concurrent/src/System/Collections/Concurrent/ConcurrentDictionary.cs#L441).
 Still, accessing the `ConcurrentDictionary.Count` property is a [surprisingly "expensive" operation](https://github.com/dotnet/corefx/blob/a10890f4ffe0fadf090c922578ba0e606ebdd16c/src/System.Collections.Concurrent/src/System/Collections/Concurrent/ConcurrentDictionary.cs#L939-L982) using a for loop.
-Still, this is a case of premature optimization and I should remove this unnecessary code.
+However, those functions are a case of premature optimization and should be removed.

 The job of `havingLockEnsureBound` is to make sure that we never exceed `maxCount` elements in the cache.
 First it evicts `CachedValue`s in LRU order and if that doesn't suffice it starts to evict `PendingRequest`s.
 Note that any consumer that still holds a reference to `Task` will get the result.
 It just won't be cached here.